When We All Fall Asleep, Where Do We Go?: Songs

 The eighth track, titled "8", is a ukulele-based lullaby which manipulates Eilish's vocals to make her sound like a small child.
 The following song, "My Strange Addiction", is a bass-heavy pop song which samples audio from an episode of the American television sitcom The Office titled "Threat Level Midnight".
-In order to include the samples, Eilish needed the approval of Steve Carell, B. J. Novak, John Krasinski and Mindy Kaling, the members of the episode's cast featured in the audio, which they all personally granted.
+To include the samples, Eilish needed the approval of Steve Carell, B. J. Novak, John Krasinski, and Mindy Kaling, the members of the episode's cast featured in the audio, which they all personally granted.
 The next track, "Bury a Friend", has been described as a minimalist electronica and industrial song, and musically features a beat reminiscent of "Black Skinhead" by Kanye West, a vocal line similar to "People Are Strange" by the Doors, and scattered synth melodies.
 It is written from the perspective of a monster under a bed, exploring what "this creature [is] doing or feeling", with lyrics from which the album title originates.
-The song's beat segues into the eleventh track "Ilomilo", an electropop cut named after the 2010 video game, in order to give the album further cohesion.
+The song's beat segues into the eleventh track "Ilomilo", an electropop cut named after the 2010 video game, to give the album further cohesion.

 The final three tracks have titles that form a sentence: "Listen Before I Go, I Love You, Goodbye".
 In an interview with Vulture, O'Connell stated that his sister "liked the readability of that" before adding that "they are [related]" since they are "different sentiments about a farewell".
-The three songs are placed at the end of the album so as to avoid an abrupt ending to the album.
+The three songs are placed at the end of the album to avoid an abrupt ending.
 "Listen Before I Go" is an ambient song that features a gentle piano accompaniment and jazz influences while Eilish sings from the perspective of someone about to commit suicide, with faint street noises and sirens added at the beginning and end of the track for ambience.
 The following track, "I Love You", is similar in aesthetic and uses a sample of an airline attendant talking and a plane taking off.
 O'Connell has described the song as being about how "it sucks to be in love sometimes," while its chorus has drawn comparisons to Leonard Cohen's "Hallelujah", which have pleased the songwriter.
 The final song, "Goodbye", features a line of each of the album's tracks (with the exception of "!!!!!!!") in its lyrics in reverse order compared with how they appear in the album, beginning with a line from "I Love You" and ending with a line from "Bad Guy", with clips from these songs layered quietly in reverse as a motif representing when "you grow up listening to a tape and at the end, you reverse the tape to go back to the beginning of the song."